Safe guide to exporting to Norway

 How do I export? to Norway from Sweden?

-- VAT handling and various costs that may arise (incl. excise duties)
+VAT handling and costs that may be incurred, including excise duties

-- Customs regulations and customs costs for specific goods
+customs regulations and customs costs for various goods

 Customs regulations when sending goods and cargo to Norway